pdf-association/pdf-cos-syntax/README.md

 - PDF literal string `\)` and `\(` escape sequences are not explicitly identified (all other literal string escape sequences from Table 3 in ISO 32000-2:2020 are supported)
 - the PDF content stream text operator `"` is not explicitly supported in `keyword.operator.content-stream.pdf`
 - `#` hex codes in literal strings are not highlighted
-- binary data can confuse syntax highlighting
+- binary data will confuse syntax highlighting!

 ## Folding
 Folding is enabled for PDF objects (`X Y obj` and `endobj`) and multi-line PDF dictionary objects (`<<` and `>>`).
 The dictionary start `<<` needs to be on a line by itself or preceded by a PDF name (e.g. a key name from a containing dictionary for an inline dictionary: ` /Font <<`).